-Once customers become familiar with your brand, expand your programme so that it incentivises engagement and retention with elements such as gamification and tiered rewards.
+Always prioritise value and simplicity to create a tantalising and frictionless customer experience.
+Expand your programme so that it incentivises engagement and retention with elements such as gamification and tiered rewards.

-There are many examples of loyalty campaigns that fail due to overly ambitious goals.
 However, you can ground your ambitions with realistic goals, using the SMART criteria and the other parameters we mentioned.

 2) Failure to communicate programmes effectively

 Communication is a critical part of loyalty programmes.
 Usually, most businesses shout from the rooftops whenever there’s great news to share.
 It’s no different when it comes to announcing an exciting loyalty scheme!

 However, the problem lies in not communicating customer loyalty programmes properly.
 Sometimes, businesses who give too much spiel, bewilder customers with information surpluses.
 Marketing might not truly reflect what's on offer when promoting a new loyalty programme.
 Some customers will consider communications about loyalty schemes annoying and irrelevant.

 Believe it or not, businesses give less attention in promoting new loyalty programmes altogether!
 This is often because of oversight caused by little omnichannel support.
 Or brand partners of significant size who restrict any name association with discounts (remember when we said inconsistent marketing?).

 Ensure promotions align with the brand and accurately represent the products by coordinating marketing and sales teams.
 Similarly, promote offers from partnered brands by highlighting the benefit of the reward or discount.
 For example try, “25% off your next shop” but leave out the name of the supermarket chain.

 These types of techniques put you in a good position to promote your loyalty programme effectively.
 A loyalty programme with a CRM helps find customers who may like new rewards.

 3) Not being able to target specific demographics with relevant and engaging rewards